What do desert hairy scorpions look like?

 Are desert hairy scorpions dangerous?

-Scorpion bites can cause immediate pain and swelling.
+Scorpion stings can cause immediate pain and swelling.
 Numbness and tingling are frequently reported.
 The injured area may be hypertensive to touch, pressure, heat and cold.
 Small children are at the highest risk.

 Where do desert hairy scorpions nest?